-We engage with our stockholders and proxy advisory firms throughout the year and provide stockholders with an annual opportunity to cast an advisory say-on-pay vote.
-At our 2022 annual meeting of stockholders, approximately 98.6 percent of the votes present voted in favor of our say-on-pay proposal.
+We engage with our stockholders and proxy advisory firms throughout the year, as appropriate, and provide stockholders with an annual opportunity to cast an advisory say-on-pay vote.
+At our 2023 annual meeting of stockholders, approximately 98.1 percent of the votes present or represented, and entitled to vote thereon, voted in favor of our say-on-pay proposal.
 Through our stockholder engagement and strong say-on-pay vote, we gathered important information on how our compensation policies could continue to improve and continued practices that encourage sustainable long-term growth.
-We continue to focus on performance-based compensation for our NEOs as we (i) tie a significant portion of total NEO compensation to the achievement of performance metrics and goals pursuant to the AIP and (ii) award a significant percentage, set at 50 percent, of each NEO's LTIP in the form of PSUs.
+We continue to focus on performance-based compensation for our NEOs as we (i) tie a significant portion of total NEO compensation to the achievement of performance metrics and goals pursuant to the 2023 AIP and (ii) award a significant percentage, set at 50 percent, of each NEO's LTIP in the form of PSUs.
 Stockholder engagement and the outcome of the say-on-pay vote results will continue to inform future compensation decisions.
 Over the last five years, stockholders have strongly supported our executive compensation program, with 89% or more of the votes cast in support of the program each year.